Renting a Car in Montenegro: The Real-World Guide (2026)

 International brands (Hertz, Sixt, Budget) require a physical Credit Card in the main driver’s name to “freeze” a deposit (€500–€1,500).
 They will usually not accept debit or prepaid cards for this hold.

-Many local boutique agencies allow you to pay and leave a deposit in Cash or via Debit Card, provided you take their “Full Insurance” package.
-This is the best route if you don’t carry a credit card.
+Many local boutique agencies allow you to pay and leave a deposit in Cash or via Debit Card – and on platforms like Localrent, you can often find options that require absolutely No Deposit at all without being forced to buy premium full insurance.
+This flexibility makes them the absolute best route if you don’t carry a credit card.

 Insurance Deep-Dive: Understanding CDW vs. SCDW